5 free space-themed ideas for World Space Week

 World Space Week is an excellent opportunity for schools to get their students excited and inspired about science and technology.

 Whether it's making a model solar system, dressing up as a martian or learning to walk like an astronaut, there is a wealth of exciting activities to consider.
-World Space Week is also the perfect time to introduce students to our forthcoming storyworld Space Mission Lucy about two female NASA scientists in our latest round of Lyfta Live lessons.
+World Space Week is also the perfect time to introduce students to our storyworld Space Mission Lucy about two female NASA scientists.
+Read more here about Space Mission Lucy.

 If you're looking for space-inspired activities to mark the occasion in your school, explore the list of suggestions below.

-1. World Space Week Lyfta Live lesson - Space Mission Lucy (sessions available on 5th and 7th Oct)
+1. World Space Week lesson - Space Mission Lucy

 2. The Science Museum